felbit/hauth/README.md

 functionality for passwords and email addresses and `Domain.Auth` as main authentication module.

-Additionally there is a basic in-memory _"database"_ that holds authentication and session information.
+I started adding adapters by implementing a basic in-memory _"database"_ that holds authentication and session information.

-Next I will add a frontend to make using that stuff easier.
+I am currently working on a PostgreSQL adapter to give the storing of data some sense.

+Also there's a basic logging in place, useing [Katip](https://github.com/Soostone/katip).

 ## Implementation

 How to use the authentication module with in-memory database is demonstrated in `src/Lib.hs`.
 The `action` function demonstrates application (prints a tupel of `(SessionId, UserId, Email)`, e.g. `("1XSq9I1V7RUvO6zFr",1,Email {emailRaw = "felbit@example.com"})`):

 ```
 action = do